 - Add your oats and almonds, using a rubber spatula to fold the mixture together.

 - Use your spatula to pour the granola onto your parchment-paper lined baking pan.
-If you want large chunks of granola (the best!) flatten the mixture into an even layer with your spatula, adding pressure so the granola is nice and compact.
+Flatten the mixture into layer with your spatula, adding pressure to pack it down so the granola is nice and compact.
+You don’t want to see the parchment paper peeking through, so if using a larger baking sheet, feel free to push the mixture to the side a little so the paper doesn’t peek through.

-- Bake for 20 minutes, rotate the pan for even toasting, then bake for an additional 20-25 minutes.
-Bake time will be 40-45 minutes total.
+- Bake for 20 minutes, rotate the pan for even toasting, then bake for an additional 15-25 minutes, checking at the 15 min mark and yanking once it’s deliciously golden.

-- Once you remove your granola from the oven, allow it to cool on the baking sheet until completely cooled.
+- Once you remove your granola from the oven, allow it to cool on the baking sheet on your counter (or atop a cooling rack) until completely cooled.
 This will give it some time to get that signature crunch we all know and love!

 - In theory, you’ll want to whip up this tasty granola in advance, as it can be stored in an airtight container for 2 weeks; perfect for easy snacking and all your breakfast needs!